Research opportunities at MAM

 The MD Program strives to provide experiences and opportunities that prepare students for excellence and lifelong learning.
 Scholarly ability, one of the competencies described in the CanMEDS Physician Competency Framework, enables physicians to take evidence-informed approaches to care and contribute to the creation and dissemination of medical knowledge.
 As medical research advances quicker than ever, the importance of scholarly literacy and research capability for physicians is at its highest.

 Engaging in research opportunities during preclerkship enables medical students to create a strong foundation for future engagement in the progress of medicine.
-Mississauga Academy of Medicine (MAM) students have access to all of the same research opportunities as students at the St. George campus.
-This includes the CREMS Programs, opportunities available at U of T’s affiliated health institutions, and more.
+Mississauga Academy of Medicine (MAM) students have access to the CREMS Programs, opportunities available at U of T’s affiliated health institutions, and more.

 Research opportunities for MAM MD students